General2096/Sprinboard/Bitcoin/README.md

 > In other words, can the price of Bitcoin be predicted 7 days into the future from the end of the dataset with a say of whether to buy or sell Bitcoin?

 ## Data Wrangling
 Bitcoin's historical price can be found through varying degrees on multiple locations.
+I chose to use the [Binance](https://www.binance.us/en/home) client to obtain both the latest and historical data by running the notebook and saving the outcome to a csv file.
+Allowing it to be easily access to other scripts.

-I chose to use yahoo finance as it obtained a massive history of the coin dating back to September of 2014 from [Yahoo](https://finance.yahoo.com/quote/BTC-USD/history/).
+Another option utilized previously was yahoo finance as you will be able to obtain a massive history of the coin dating back to September of 2014 from [Yahoo](https://finance.yahoo.com/quote/BTC-USD/history/).
 The date range has to be manually set to its earliest availability before it can be retrieved.

 ![image](https://github.com/General2096/Springboard/blob/main/Capstone%20Project/Images/Data%20Wrangling%20-%20Original.png)

 ## Exploratory Data Analysis
-New addition had to be made to the current dataset The first was adding a Return column that was the percentage of change on the Adjusted Close price to the day before.
+New addition had to be made to the current dataset The first was adding a Return column that was the percentage of change on the closing price to the day before.
 Secondly, a column interpreting the date to the day of the week.
 With this information we see which days the largest amount of bitcoin trade by volume are conducted.

 The final seven days of the dataset with the inclusion of the added 'Return' and 'Day of Week' columns